lambda-isel/script.iptv_playlist_manager/README.md

 ### Path(s)

 Use the 8 Path(s) settings to specify paths to add to the playlist.
-Each Path(s) setting can contain one or more comma separated paths,
+Each Path(s) setting can contain one or more comma separated paths.

 ## Operation